Certora/Documentation/docs/cvl/builtin.md

 }
 ```

-One trivial way to pass sanity here is we can find a model where `array.len=0`.
-In that case, our sanity check didn’t even visit the loop, regardless of our loop configuration.
+One trivial way to pass sanity here is to find a model where `array.len=0`.
+In that case, our sanity check doesn’t visit the loop, regardless of our loop configuration.
 Any branching in the code is potentially hiding important code.

 ### The structure of a sanity rule